jasoncdavis/SSH2Influx/README.md

 * *parameters.yaml*

-  This file can be renamed to suite your preference as the filename is passed as a command-line argument to the execution of SSH2Python.py.
+  This file can be renamed to suit your preference as the filename is passed as a command-line argument to the execution of SSH2Python.py.
 It is in YAML format and contains non-confidential information about the job inventory, which may be a smaller subset of the main inventory in [optionsconfig.yaml](./optionsconfig.yaml).
 It also defines an optional Influx server reference, so different job specifications can have different target Influx servers for storage.
 The regular expression matching patterns and tagging criteria for [Influx line protocol](https://docs.influxdata.com/influxdb/v2.7/reference/syntax/line-protocol/) also goes in this file.
 Examples for this file are in [examples/](./examples/)

 ### Influx Line Protocol